PyNoon/pynoon.github.io/index.md

 **Learn Python programming with individual support in a friendly learning environment**

-The NZ Python User Group is running a community training initiative in the Auckland CBD.
-There is no cost and the course is being run by experienced volunteers.
+PyNoon is a community training initiative that is part of the [TechNoon movement](https://technoon.org).
+There is no cost and the courses are run by experienced volunteers.

 The goal is to up-skill people in the world’s most popular programming language.
 Python is used for automation, data science, web